 The energy of its people – friendly and inquisitive – and a cuisine that is not only one of the tastiest in the world, but also one of the healthiest, and you have the basis for a fulfilling holiday.

-Devotees of that other 21st century pastime, shopping, will be tempted by the array and quality of goods on offer, along with low prices.
-Bartering is part of the fun, especially if you can manage to get up to two-thirds off the original price on tailoring, textiles, jewelery and local handicrafts.
+Devotees of that other 21st-century pastime—shopping—will be tempted by the array and quality of goods on offer, along with low prices.
+Bartering is part of the fun, especially if you can manage to get up to two-thirds off the original price on tailoring, textiles, jewelry and local handicrafts.

 The furthest east country of the Indochina Peninsula in Southeast Asia, Vietnam borders China in the north, Laos in the west and Cambodia in the southwest.
 To the east is the South China Sea, referred to as the East Sea in Vietnam.